Back to Database

 [DE] Sturmpistole M.18 - [CZ] Strojnípistole M.18

-The Austro-Hungarians first encountered the Italian 'pistola mitragliatrice' - the Villar Perosa submachine gun - at the Battle of Asiago in May 1916.
-Although only a few hundred Villar Perosas were in frontline service initially, the number swelled up to about over 2,000 guns by the end of the year and it became increasingly common for Austro-Hungarian troops to come under attack from Italian troops wielding this new and unusual weapon.
-They came to appreciate the Villar Perosa for its small size, light weight, and rapid fire which made it very handy for alpine warfare, particularly in small unit skirmishes such as patrol ambushes, where it could be devastating if applied effectively.
-The Villar Perosa became a prized trophy for Austrian troops, with one officer, Lieutenant Felix Hecht von Eleda, commenting that he "liked the Italian machine pistol very much" after witnessing a demonstration of the weapon.
-Emperor Charles I was also photographed with a Villar Perosa during a visit to the Italian Front.
-The Austrians had already run tests of a similar weapon, the Maschinengewehr Hellriegel, designed by a member of the Standschützen-Battalionen (possibly Dr. Richard von Hellriegel), volunteer reservists serving in Tyrol.
-But for whatever reason, either because the weapon had not produced the desired results during trial or because there was simply no demand for a submachine gun-type weapon at the time, this proposal was not adopted, nor revisited when the demand did appear.
+The Austro-Hungarians first encountered the Italian 'pistola mitragliatrice' - the Villar Perosa machine pistol - at the Battle of Asiago (15th May - 27th July 1916).
+Although only a few hundred Villar Perosas were in frontline service initially, the number swelled up to almost 1,000 guns by the end of the year and it became increasingly common for Austro-Hungarian troops to come under attack from Italian troops wielding this new and unusual weapon.
+The Austro-Hungarians had already conducted tests of a similar weapon as early as October 1915, the Maschinengewehr Hellriegel, designed by a member of a Tyrolean Standschützen-Battalion (possibly the Meran battalion).
+But for whatever reason, either because the weapon had not produced the desired results during trial or because there was simply no demand for a machine pistol-type weapon at that time, this proposal was never seriously considered for adoption, nor revisited when the demand did appear.

 (Austrian National Library)